-Come by when we open and judge for yourself.
+Come by when we open and experience it for yourself.
 We hope Janet's hits the spot.

 Janey Gioiosa, a Virginia native, began her culinary journey at the local community college in Charlottesville.
 She started as a line cook and later transitioned to baking at MarieBette, where she met her future business partner, Will Darsie.
 Her career progressed through the wood-fired ovens of Little Hat bakery in Nelson County and to local farmers markets, where she launched her own venture, Janey's Bread.